Skip to content

 2. Dirichlet Distribution

 The Dirichlet distribution is a generalization of the Beta distribution for multiple outcomes.
-It represents the probabilities of different categories, like rolling a dice with unknown probabilities for each side.
+It represents the probabilities of different categories like rolling a dice with unknown probabilities for each side.
+The PDF of the Dirichlet distribution is:

 f(p,\alpha) = \frac{1}{B(\alpha)}\Pi_{i=1}^{k}p_i^{\alpha_i -1}

 • p=(p1,p2,…, pK) is a vector representing a probability distribution over K categories.
-Each pi is a probability, and ∑Kpi=1.
+Each pi is a probability and ∑Kpi=1.

 • α=(α1,α2,…,αK) is a vector of positive shape parameters.
 This determines the shape of the distribution